Oblarg/docs/TelemetryDesignDoc.md

 Both the new datalogging implementation and NT4 include support for string-valued metadata.
 The implementation of the code-driven layout configuration in Shuffleboard involves an ad-hoc formatting metadata layer that is not shared by any of the other tooling.

 Since these metadata layers are incompatible, any effort spent on Shuffleboard widgets is useless for the newer Glass-based tooling.
-Were these metadata layers compatible (ideally, identical), then Shuffleboard features could be gradually migrated to the newer dashboard without any need to change the robot-side API.
+Were these metadata layers compatible (ideally, identical), then Shuffleboard features can smoothly interop with Glass and other more-modern dashboards (including, potentially, a web-based successor to Shuffleboard).

 This seems to have been the original intent of Shuffleboard's metadata structure and adherence to generic string-string maps for widget properties.
+Building along these lines preserves much of the design work that went into the tool.

 ### Obscure calls for simple functions